KennethHeine/kennethheine.com/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source.
+See individual files for specific licensing information.

 ## 🙏 Acknowledgments